Conversations with Zoe and Buddha: Does Money Matter?

 Conversation with Buddha and Zoe: In Times of Fear and Uncertainty Look Within

-visit their website Buddha: We are living in a time of collective madness.
+my response Buddha: We are living in a time of collective madness.
 We are living in societies and civilizations, not all but most, where people are living with a collective consciousness below that of hysteria.
 The threat is believed to come from every angle: from economic downturn, from terrorists, from immigrants, from racial minorities.

 Within this context many of you will become uncomfortable, unable to function to the best of your abilities and unable to accept this way of being for yourself, for your community, for your country anymore.